1. The First Anglo-Burmese War began in __________.

 Explanation: The Duars were mountain passes and fertile lands linking Bengal-Assam-Tibet.

-55. The Anglo-Bhutanese War of 1864–65 is also known as:
+55. The Anglo-Bhutanese War of 1864–65 is also known as__________.

 A) Bhutan Campaign